michelacameletti/risultati_modello_inla/README.md

 - Line 11: It would be stronger to mention the result of the study here.
 Fine or coarse?
 Can be used as a motivation why the focus on PM10 in stead of PM2.5. **Chiesto a Giorgio**

-- Line 76: this is not a start of a new paragraph
+- Line 76: this is not a start of a new paragraph **Corretto, credo da Sara**

 We have modified this.